Battle of Bautzen (1945): Polish retreat

 According to some sources, 26 April marks the end of this battle, although less severe and isolated clashes in that region continued until 30 April.
 Other sources note that heavy fighting still took place on 27 April, and that the German advance was only completely halted on 28 April.
-By the end of the month, the Polish Second Army and the Soviet forces had repelled the German attack, forming a line toward Kamenz–Doberschütz–Dauban, and was preparing to launch an offensive toward Prague.
+By the end of the month, the Polish Second Army and the Soviet forces had repelled the German attack, forming a line toward Kamenz–Doberschütz–Dauban, and were preparing to launch an offensive toward Prague.

 Aftermath

 Both sides suffered heavy casualties.
 The Polish casualties were particularly severe.
 In a relatively short time the Polish Second Army lost more than 22 percent of its personnel and 57 percent of its tanks and armored vehicles (about 200 total).
 Official estimates claimed about 18,000 casualties (including almost 5,000 dead).
 Some other estimates give the Polish casualties as up to 25,000.
 According to Polish historian Zbigniew Wawer, this was the most bloody battle that the Polish Army had been involved in since the Battle of Bzura in 1939.